LilZhang/StrutsSpringHibernateTester/README.md

-# simpleStrutsSpringDemo
+# StrutsSpringHibernateTester
-a simple login demo
+a test demo with writing-in and querying functions.